kfrancischen/pslx/doc/docs/tool.md

 2. File locker to ensure the atomic io of files.
 3. LRU cache for caching.
 4. SQL tool for connecting to SQL database and executing queries.
+5. Mongodb tool for connection to mongodb.
-5. Fetcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).
+6. Fetcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).
-6. Watcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).
+7. Watcher tool to fetch partitioned ProtoTable (whose values are of the same proto message type and keys are timestamps).
-7. Registry tool to be used as decorators to register functions.
+8. Registry tool to be used as decorators to register functions.

 ### Documentation for Logging Tool
 To create a logging tool instance, please use